CERTCC/SSVC/doc/md_src_files/13_future_work.md

 More testing with diverse analysts is necessary before the decision trees are reliable.
 In this context, **reliable** means that two analysts, given the same vulnerability description and decision process description, will reach the same decision.
 Such reliability is important if scores and priorities are going to be useful.
 If they are not reliable, they will vary widely over time and among analysts.
 Such variability makes it impossible to tell whether a difference in scores is really due to one vulnerability being higher priority than other.

-The SSVC version 1 pilot study provides a methodology for measuring and evaluating reliability of the decision process description based on the agreement measure κ.
+The SSVC version 1 pilot study provides a methodology for measuring and evaluating reliability of the decision process description based on the agreement measure *k*.
 This study methodology should be repeated with different analyst groups, from different sectors and with different experience, using the results to make changes in the decision process description until the agreement measure is adequately close to 1.

 Internationalization and localization of SSVC will also need to be considered and tested in future work.